-The dye called "Turkey red" was preferred by both the British and French — and possibly American — armies at the end of the 18th century.
-It was produced by treatingthe crystaline compound alizarin (a-LIZ-er-in), from the root of the madder plant, with aluminum hydroxide, shifting the hue from orange red to medium red.
+The dye called "Turkey red" was preferred by the British, French and American armies at the end of the 18th century.
+It was produced by treating the crystaline compound alizarin (a-LIZ-er-in), from the root of the madder plant, with aluminum hydroxide, shifting the hue from orange red to medium red.

 Black dye of various qualities came from several sources, but the best was from the heart of a spiny tropical American tree called logwood.
 Americans also used black walnuts to make a dark brown or black stain, particularly for use on leather.